 Support through the bushfire crisis

-We are reaching out to our customers both impacted and threatened by the current, devastating bushfires in NSW, QLD, VIC and WA.
+We are reaching out to our customers both impacted and threatened by the current, devastating bushfires across Australia.
 We know this will affect everyone differently, given the magnitude of these bushfires, it is likely that people in your organisations will be impacted in some way.
 Some employees may lose homes, animals and pets, some employees may be concerned for family and friends, some may be working in the area fighting fires and supporting those impacted.
 Our thoughts are with all emergency personnel who may well be exhausted but remain committed.

 We would like to remind our customers that we are here to provide immediate phone support to any employees or managers who have questions or need support.